-Nogales, Sonora Pretreatment Program
+Nogales, Sonora Pretreatment Programs

 Nogales Wash is the main drainage conveyance for the Ambos Nogales watershed.
 During periods of heavy rain, surface runoff may introduce sand, oil and grease, and/or garbage into the wastewater infrastructure of Nogales, Sonora.
 The obstructions cause sanitary-sewer overflows (SSOs) that may create sewage problems in Nogales Wash, which flows northward into Arizona.

-Friends of the Santa Cruz River - River Watch Volunteer Monitoring Support
+Santa Cruz River Monitoring

 Technical Assistance to Sonoran Wastewater Utilities